ionos-cloud/ionosctl/docs/subcommands/Database-as-a-Service/mongo/cluster/update.md

       --datacenter-id string      The datacenter to which your cluster will be connected.
 Must be in the same location as the cluster
   -f, --force                     Force command to execute without user input -h, --help                      Print usage
-      --instances int32           The total number of instances in the replicaset cluster (one primary and n-1 secondaries).
-Setting this flag infers a replicaset type.
-Limited to at least 3 for business edition. (required for non-playground replicaset clusters) (default 1)
+      --instances int32           The total number of instances of the cluster (one primary and n-1 secondaries).
+Minimum of 3 for business edition (default 1)
       --lan-id string             The numeric LAN ID with which you connect your cluster --maintenance-day string    Day for Maintenance.
 The MaintenanceWindow is a weekly 4 hour-long windows, during which maintenance might occur. e.g.: Saturday
       --maintenance-time string   Time for the Maintenance.
 The MaintenanceWindow is a weekly 4 hour-long window, during which maintenance might occur. e.g.: 16:30:59